Chemistry - Bachelor of Science

 3 Credits Weekly (3-3-0)

-This course is about the spontaneous formation, preparation, properties, stability, and applications of soft matter.
+An introduction to the spontaneous formation, preparation, properties, stability, and applications of soft matter.
 It focuses on the complex and easily deformable structures that emerge in between atomic and macroscopic length scales in solutions of polymers and surfactants, colloids, liquid crystals, granular and soft biological matter.
 It examines the physical mechanisms of structural assembling and self-organization of molecules to form thin films, micelles, lipid bilayers, vesicles and liposomes under the action of intermolecular and surface forces.
 Topics include surfaces, charged interfaces, effects of surface tension and curvature on capillarity and wetting, optical, electrokinetic, flow and rheological properties.
 Emphasis is placed on the applications of soft matter phenomena in petroleum, pharmaceutical, cosmetics and food technologies and products.

 Prerequisites: A minimum grade of C- in CHEM 342.